amblafont/graph-editor-web/README.md

 A diagram editor in your browser.
 Try it out: https://amblafont.github.io/graph-editor/index.html.
 See https://www.youtube.com/watch?v=iWSw4RK8wEk and https://amblafont.github.io/articles/yade.pdf for a short presentation.

-To test offline: open grapheditor.html in your browser (but the button "open directory" might not work because of the file system API security restrictions, unless you open the page on a local web server).
+To test offline: open grapheditor.html in your browser.
+The button "open directory" might not work because of the file system API security restrictions, unless you open the page on a local web server.
+Alternatively you can install the web application (an install button will show up at the top of the html file if your browser allows it).

 There is also a vscode extension which embeds the web app to provide Coq mechanisation features (see https://github.com/amblafont/vscode-yade-example).